andrewong99/Single_Continuous_Image_To_Multiple_Pages_PDF_Converter_CPP/README.md

 Single_Continuous_Image_To_Multiple_Pages_PDF_Converter_CPP is a single C++ file written using Notepad++.
 You need to build this "main.cpp" file inside your system in order to use it.
 It is better that you build it yourself from source code.
 I have a .exe file that is built but some systems will promt this as virus/trojan/security risk due to lack of signature and the way this .cpp file operates.
-Its operation logic is retrieve the single continuous image file then cut it into fixed page size then convert it into single page pdf, then save it in cache, eventually combine it into multiple page pdf file.
+Its operation logic is to retrieve the single continuous image file then cut it into fixed page size then convert it into single page pdf, then save it in cache, eventually combine it into multiple page pdf file.
-The way it operates includes permission to create file and delete temporary file, a trait that is easily misidentified as security risk, but you can check the source code itself that it is 100% safe and it only does the job it intends.
+The way it operates includes the permissions to create file and delete temporary file, a trait that is easily misidentified as security risk, but you can check the source code itself that it is 100% safe and it only does the job it intends.

 Notes when build from source:
 1) Place main.cpp under C:\ directory.